FreePBX/sng_freepbx_debian_install/ansible-role/sng_freepbx_debian/README.md

         ssh TARGET

    Got shell?
 Good!
+Stay connected. su to root on TARGET and install python3 and lsb-release:

+        su -
+        apt-get -y install python3 lsb-release

-Stay connected.
-Continue with step 2 in another terminal on CONTROL.
+   Keep this terminal open.
+Continue with step 2 in *another* terminal on CONTROL.

-2. Install ansible, sshpass, and git:
+2. Install ansible, sshpass, and git (assuming your CONTROL is Debian):

         sudo apt-get install ansible sshpass git